matthejue/PicoC-Compiler/doc/getting_started_raw.md

 - To **save** the **effort** of writing this command with all it's options everytime, one can also use the `most_used "<code>";` command (shortcut `mu`) which executes the command above with the exact **same options**, so only the string with the PicoC-Code has to be passed.
 - One can **leave** the **shell** again by typing `quit`.

-# Show-Mode (Seeing reti states change after reti instructions)
+# Show-Mode (Seeing the execution of reti instructions)

 - Click on the **image** to see a short **tutorial** showcasing the **Show-Mode**.